Infinidoge/xennix/proposal.md

 Nixpkgs already has some infrastructure for doing this, however it is severely out of date, not supporting UEFI.
 Additionally, XenNix has the goal of creating a full configured 'base' distribution, making dom0 minimal and secure by default instead of including unnecessary packages.

+## Motivation

+The idea for this project arose after I had bought a cheap rack server from Purdue Surplus (an HPE ProLiant DL360 Gen 9), and was trying to figure out how I wanted to set it up.
+I initially set it up with XCP-ng on a drive borrowed from a friend, to learn how to set it up and use it.
+To my frustration, XCP-ng was quite limited in how it let you setup your disks, particularly the boot disks.
+I wanted to use a ZFS zraid across 3 drives for my boot disk, but the best XCP-ng supported was a 2-drive madam mirror, leaving 1 disk by itself.
+Realizing that Xen distributions were just built on top of a normal Linux distribution, I figured that I could try and use NixOS as dom0, but was disappointed in how out-of-date the infrastructure was in Nixpkgs.
+That lead to this project, and its goals, which are mainly what I want out of a Xen distribution for my own purposes.

 ## Goals

 ### Primary